tomjaguarpaw/H2/posts/git-rebase-conflicts.md

 This article is about `git rebase` conflicts.
 A similar article with slightly different technical details could be written for `git merge` conflicts.
-I use "merge" as a general term for combining the content of two different repository states, not to refer to `git merge`ing specifically.
+I use "merge" as a non-technical term for combining the content of two different repository states, not to refer to `git merge`ing specifically.

 ## Introduction